-Another study showed that infants who received probiotics were less likely to develop eczema than those in a control group (
+For instance, one study showed that infants who received probiotics were

-Therefore, more research is needed to determine whether probiotics are beneficial for the treatment of eczema.
+Therefore, more research is needed to determine whether probiotics are beneficial for treating eczema.

 Some studies show that probiotics may help treat and prevent eczema, but research is conflicting.

-While living with eczema can be frustrating and uncomfortable, many supplements may help ease your symptoms.
+Eczema can be frustrating and uncomfortable, but many supplements may help ease your symptoms.

-Keep in mind that many of the nutrients listed above can also be obtained from food sources by following a healthy, well-rounded diet.
+Remember that many nutrients can also be obtained from food sources by following a healthy, well-rounded diet.

-Additionally, be sure to talk with your doctor before using supplements to determine the best course of treatment.
+Also, be sure to talk with a doctor before using supplements to determine the best course of treatment.

 Just one thing

-Try this today: In addition to using supplements, switching up your diet may help treat or prevent eczema.
+Try this today: Besides using supplements, switching up your diet may help treat or prevent eczema.
 Check out this article for a detailed guide of which foods you should include in a healthy diet for eczema.